semaphoreci/docs/docs/security/configuring-pre-flight-checks.md

 You can also combine it with [secrets](/essentials/using-secrets/) or cloned GitOps repository, as well as other [Semaphore Environment Variables](/ci-cd-environment/environment-variables) to fine-tune the commands to your particular use case.

+You can also check out [organization secrets access policy](/essentials/using-secrets/#organization-level-secrets-access-policy) or [project-level secrets](/essentials/using-secrets/#project-level-secrets) if these are more suitable for your use case.

 ### Limiting triggering promotions in your organization